exhypotheses/associations/README.md

 <br>

-## Dependencies

-**Focus**: This repository explores, considers, a variety of dependency statistics for data science, machine learning, studies focused on classification problems.
+**Focus**: This repository explores _strength of association statistics_ for data science, machine learning, etc., questions focused on classification.
 More notes upcoming.

 <br>